kddubey/dumpy/README.md

 <details>
 <summary>sphinx_setup.py</summary>

-Sphinx is super awesome.
-My only problems with Sphinx are:
+[Sphinx](https://www.sphinx-doc.org/en/master/) is super awesome.
+My only problems with it are:
-  1. It's a bit nontrivial to quickly iterate docs during big refactors (common for me during early stages of development)
+  1. It's a bit nontrivial to quickly update docs during bigger code refactors
   2. There are a lot of little steps which I'll forget when setting up docs for future projects.
 And many tutorials on the internet can overwhelm you with options which don't matter for most Python packages.
 (I ended up finding [this YouTube